-Refurbishmnet of historic Glasgow building with a delicate new glass spiral staircase hung from above on stainless steel rods.
+Refurbishment of historic Glasgow building, with a delicate new glass spiral staircase hung on stainless steel rods.

-Apple chose an historic bank location for this refurbishment project in the heart of the retail district of Glasgow.
+Apple chose a historic bank location for this refurbishment project in the heart of the retail district of Glasgow.

-A building full of character and heavily listed needed a sensitive approach to the refurbishment work.
-As structural engineers for the project we designed a new mezzanine floor formed as a concrete flab slab to eliminate the need for down stand beams and therefore maximize the headroom space on the sales floor beneath.
+Listed and full of character, the building needed a sensitive approach to the refurbishment work.
+As structural engineers for the project, we designed a new mezzanine floor formed as a concrete flat slab to eliminate the need for down stand beams and therefore maximize the headroom space on the sales floor beneath it.

-The glass staircase takes it design from the first glass spiral design for the Osaka store in Japan, albeit smaller in scale.
+The glass staircase reflects the form of the first glass spiral designed for the Osaka store in Japan, albeit smaller in scale.

-Again the curved triple laminated glass panels on the inside and outside of the stair are suspended on stainless rods.
+Again the curved triple-laminated glass panels on the inside and outside of the stair are suspended on stainless steel rods.
 The lateral stability of the stair is achieved through the continuity of glass panels forming a continuous structural ribbon of glass.

 The store opened for business in 2007.